 Golden Retrievers are considered one of the friendliest and most loyal dogs.
 Dreaming of Golden Retrievers is most likely a good omen about an important friendship.

-Doberman Pinchers symbolize your fears.
-It may also represent someone in your waking life who is giving you orders.
-Alternatively, the dream could indicate that you have your guard up.
+Doberman Pinchers symbolize your fears and can represent someone in your waking life.
+Alternatively, Dobie dreams can indicate that you have your guard up.
 Perhaps you are protecting yourself from a painful situation.

 A pack of dogs